10 Types of Technical Writing [with Strong Examples]

 working-with-technical-documents-in-business

-Write any type of technical documentation and get instructor feedback on your actual writing.
+Write any type of technical documentation and get instructor feedback on your writing.

-Emails can be technical writing too!
+Emails can be technical writing, too!
 For example, you might explain step-by-step how to transfer users to a license management account and how to assign licenses to a user.
-Or you might provide instructions on how to use a new software feature.
+You might also provide instructions on how to use a new software feature.

 6. Reports